-Legal cigarettes comprise a mere 10% of overall tobacco consumption in India with the balance 90% constituted by other tobacco product forms such as bidis, chewing tobacco, khaini, etc., and by illegal cigarettes.
+Legal cigarettes comprise a mere 8% of overall tobacco consumption in India with the remaining 92% consumption is in the form of 29 cheaper tobacco products such as bidis, chewing tobacco, khaini etc. and illegal cigarettes.

-However, despite its small share of tobacco consumption (10%), the Government collects 86% of tobacco related tax revenue from Legal Cigarettes alone as per the data available for 2016-17.
-The reason for this distorted pattern of collections is that Cigarettes are subjected to high and discriminatory rates of taxation compared with other tobacco products.
-In fact, on a per Kg basis of tobacco consumption, taxes on Cigarettes are 55 times higher than on other tobacco products.
+However, despite its small share of tobacco consumption (8%), the Government collects a very high proportion of tobacco related tax revenue from Legal Cigarettes alone.
+The reason for this distorted pattern of revenue collections is that cigarettes are subjected to high and inequitable taxation, as compared to other tobacco products, which are largely produced in the unorganised sector and are prone to tax evasion.

-Such discriminatory treatment of the legal cigarettes encourages consumers to shift to cheaper, revenue inefficient tobacco products.
-Consequently, over the last three decades, the legal cigarette share of total tobacco consumption in India has declined from 21% in 1981-82 to 10% currently while the overall tobacco consumption in the country has increased by 33%, during this period.
+Such high and inequitable taxation on legal cigarettes encourages consumers to shift to cheaper tobacco products.
+Consequently, over the last three decades, the legal cigarette share of total tobacco consumption in India has declined from 21% in 1981-82 to 8% in 2020-21 while the overall tobacco consumption in the country has increased by 50%, during this period.

 Extremely high tax rates on Cigarettes provide a profitable opportunity for tax evasion.
 Consequently, illegal trade in cigarettes in India has grown steadily over time.
-Due to the particularly steep increases since 2012-13, there has been a perceptible spurt in the growth of illegal cigarettes with its resulting impact on the Legal Cigarette Industry.
-Illegal cigarettes (comprising International smuggled and domestic tax-evaded Cigarettes) are growing and accounts for 1/4th of the Industry currently.
+Due to the particularly steep increases between 2012 and 2020, there has been a perceptible spurt in the growth of illegal cigarettes with its resulting impact on the Legal Cigarette Industry.
+Illegal cigarettes (comprising International smuggled and domestic tax-evaded Cigarettes) are growing and accounts for 1/3rd of the Industry currently.

-Based on the current tax rates on cigarettes, it is estimated that the Government loses Rs.
-13,000 crores per annum on account of illegal cigarette trade.
+It is estimated that the Government loses Rs.15,500 crores per annum on account of illegal cigarette trade.

-A more recent Study by FICCI titled “Need for Policy Reforms to Combat Illicit Markets – Case study on Tobacco Industry” notes that high taxes on cigarettes is the primary driver of illicit trade in the country.
-High taxes offer a huge arbitrage opportunity to illegal operators and pushe business to the underground, clandestine trade in illegal cigarettes.
+A Study by FICCI titled “Need for Policy Reforms to Combat Illicit Markets – Case study on Tobacco Industry” notes that high taxes on cigarettes is the primary driver of illicit trade in the country.
+High taxes offer a huge arbitrage opportunity to illegal operators and push business to the underground, clandestine trade in illegal cigarettes.

-This additional tax burden will exacerbate the pressure on the legal cigarette volumes which have shrunk by around 20% in 2021-22 from a level of 109 billion sticks in 2012-13.
+This additional tax burden exacerbated the pressure on the legal cigarette volumes which shrunk by around 20% in 2021-22 from a level of 109 billion sticks in 2012-13.